You are here: Home → Brexit, Kempston Controls and You

 In view of the economic importance of the Engineering industry to Europe and the UK, Kempston Controls supports the industry-wide position that it is crucial that Brexit does not result in any reduction in access to quality parts.
 Kempston Controls also needs to ensure our business is sustainable by continuously monitoring Brexit developments and putting in place a number of strategies to ensure the company and its customers are left in the strongest possible position during and after the withdraw from the EU.
 The main risks identified by the Kempston Controls Leadership team are potentially restricted or significantly delayed supply of parts, a move away from a common rule book which ensure standardisation across the markets and increased costs due to import and export duties.

-Inevitably, there is a lot of uncertainty as negotiations take place and in order to leave sufficient time for approval by the Council of the European Union and both the UK and the European Parliaments before the UK exits the EU on 29 March 2019, the Withdrawal Agreement needs to be negotiated by March 2019.
-While it is possible that the exit date could be extended, doing so would require the approval of all remaining 28 EU member states, so Kempston Controls will continue to coordinate its efforts related to Brexit and to develop contingency planning in case of a “hard Brexit” in March 2019.
+Inevitably, there is a degree of uncertainty as negotiations and parliamentary activities continue.
+Any subsequent actions will require the approval of the Council of the European Union the UK and the European Parliaments before the UK potentially exits the EU on 31 January 2020.
+While it is possible that the exit date could yet again be extended, Kempston Controls will continue to coordinate its efforts related to Brexit and to develop contingency planning to ensure that our levels of service remain as high as ever no matter what the eventual Brexit outcome.

 Going forward, Kempston Controls will continue to be well positioned to offer our clients the services and solutions they need, no matter how Brexit negotiations develop.